devzendo/transputer-emulator/README.md

 ------
 First release 0.0.1 Midsummer 2019 (13 June 2019) as part of Parachute 0.0.1.

 Project started around 19/08/2005, with a long hiatus.

-In active development:
+Another hiatus from Sep 2021 to Dec 2022.

+* TODO:
-* Converting the NodeServer to be IServer compatible.
+** Converting the NodeServer to be IServer compatible.
 Similarly, "Hello World".
-** TODO:
 ** Switch to release mode, from debug.
-(CMake, Maven variables)
+(CMake, Maven variables).
+** Upgrade macOS build to Catalina.
+*
 Roadmap
 -------
 First release:
 * Ported to macOS (El Capitan +), Linux (Ubuntu 16.04, Ubuntu 18.04, CentOS 7.6, Raspbian Stretch), Windows 10.
 * A Cross Platform system that can run "Hello World" (via my NodeServer (custom protocol) implementation).

-Second release:
+Second release (work in progress):
 * Convert the NodeServer to be IServer compatible, implementing all frame types needed by "Hello World" and eForth.
 Similarly, convert "Hello World" to be IServer compatible.
 * IServer is unfinished; it implements the following frame types: